HamishHamiltonSmith/SGD-Gradient-descent-Visualiser/README.md

 The program is web based, it uses three.js for the rendering because I am lazy.
 If you want to play around with it yourself go ahead and clone this repository and run via a web browser or other interpreter (the controls are below).
 If not you can check out some example images.
 I will also include a paragraph on how this works.

-I acctually initialy made a 2d version of this and implemented it into visgraph (my 2d graphing calculator) however it may be a while before I release that.
+I actually initially made a 2d version of this and implemented it into visgraph (my 2d graphing calculator) however it may be a while before I release that.

 ## How it works